TraverseData/traverse-retargeting-advertiser-documentation/README.md

 Notes:

  1. (Hashed) email addresses are optional, but enable more-accurate exclusion.
- 2. Users should typically be excluded after converting.
+ 2. Users who convert should typically be excluded.

 For example: